MicrosoftDocs/powerapps-docs/articles/functions/function-hashtags.md

 ### Step by step ###

-1. Add an input-text control, name it **Tweet**, and type this sentence into it:
+1. Add a text input control, name it **Tweet**, and type this sentence into it:

 	**This #app is #AMAZING and can #coUnt123 or #123abc but not #1-23 or #$*(#@")**